Lorenzo603/image-caption-manager/README.md

 3. Run `npm install` to install dependencies
 4. Press `F5` to start debugging - this will open a new Extension Development Host window
 5. Open a folder with image-caption pairs to test the extension

+## Building and Distribution

+### Building the Extension

+1. Install dependencies: `npm install`
+2. Build the extension: `npm run package`
+3. Package for distribution: `vsce package`

+### Distribution Options

+**Option 1: Local Installation from VSIX**
+1. Build the `.vsix` file using `vsce package`
+2. Install locally using `code --install-extension image-caption-manager-1.0.0.vsix`
+3. Or use VS Code's "Install from VSIX..." option in the Extensions view

+**Option 2: VS Code Marketplace**
+1. Create a publisher account at https://marketplace.visualstudio.com/manage
+2. Get a Personal Access Token from Azure DevOps
+3. Login: `vsce login <publisher-id>`
+4. Publish: `vsce publish`

+**Option 3: Open-source Distribution**
+1. Share the `.vsix` file directly with users
+2. Users can install via "Extensions: Install from VSIX..." command
+3. Or distribute via GitHub releases

+## Contributing

+1. Fork the repository
+2. Create a feature branch
+3. Make your changes
+4. Add tests if applicable
+5. Submit a pull request

+## License

+MIT License - see LICENSE file for details

+## Support

+For issues, feature requests, or questions, please visit the [GitHub repository](https://github.com/Lorenzo603/image-caption-manager).

+## Changelog

+### 1.0.0
+- Initial release
+- Image-caption pair discovery and management
+- Professional image viewer with zoom and pan capabilities
+- Keyboard shortcuts for efficient navigation
+- Auto-save functionality
+- Status bar integration

 ## Building